arp242/xdg_open.vim/README.md

 Is this fully compatible with netrw?
 ------------------------------------
-It should be for most purposes, but feature-for-feature (or bug-for-bug) compatibility was not a primary goal.
+It should be for most purposes, but feature-for-feature (or bug-for-bug) compatibility was not a goal.
 Notable changes are:

-- We just try to run `xdg-open`.
-No tricks and complicated fallbacks if that fails.
+- We just try to run `xdg-open`; No complicated fallbacks if it fails.

 - The default is to get the `<cWORD>` instead of `<cfile>`.
-This works better with urls which have query parameters.
+This works better with urls with query parameters, and allow using an expression to get the text.

-- The shell command is run in the background.
-This is much more sane.
+- The command is run in the background as a job, which is much more convenient and allows displaying an error only if the command fails.

 Can I disable netrw completely?
 -------------------------------